bl9ckm9mb9/YANKB/README.md

 # YANKB
 Yet Another Kool Blog

-**The networking winds are'a blowing and the CLI is being replace by a technicolor text editor and python loops!**
+**The networking winds are'a blowing and the CLI is being replaced by a technicolor text editor and Python loops!**